lamptissue/Film-finder-React/README.md

 - Styled Components
 - Vite

-  Once downloaded run - npm run dev to start the app
+You can download the app and try it for yourself - npm run dev or check out the [Demo](https://film-finder-react.netlify.app/)